cmeeren/gr-progress/CONTRIBUTING.md

 6. Make a symlink to `src/gr-progress` into your `wp-content/plugins` folder
 7. Make your changes
-8. Make sure the tests run after you're done (see the section below), and remember to add new tests for all the functionality you add
+8. Make sure the tests run after you're done (see the section below), and remember to add new tests for all the functionality you add.
+If you can't run the tests locally, just make a pull request and they'll be run automatically in the cloud.
 9. Push your changes to your fork on GitHub
 10. Make a pull request

 How to set up testing environment
 ---------------------------------

+Linux required (you may get it working on Windows, but you're on your own).

 1. Install [PHPUnit](https://phpunit.de)
 2. Go to the source folder (containing `phpunit.xml`)